 Editor’s note: There’s a good reason that Max Lucado is called “America’s Pastor.”
 He has his finger on the pulse of the nation and words of healing and hope to share.
 Anxious thoughts can take over our minds if we don’t heed the Word of God and stay in command of our own thinking.
-If you could use some more calm, we invite you to get some wonderful free resources based on Max Lucado’s brand-new book, Anxious for Nothing.
+If you could use some more calm, we invite you to get some wonderful free resources based on Max Lucado’s book, Anxious for Nothing.
 We’re giving away 12 FREE Prayers for When You Are Anxious, Max’s C.A.L.M. guide, and a beautiful printable of Philippians 4:6-7 (“Do not be anxious about anything…”) when you sign up for the Online Bible Study with Max.
 Get your free downloads right here.
 With Max’s help and God’s loving guidance, we hope that these free resources will help you work through seasons of struggle and times of worry.

 Welcome to Session One of the Anxious for Nothing Bible Study Curriculum.

 We can’t run the world, but we can entrust it to God.
 Peace is within reach, not for lack of problems, but for the presence of a sovereign Lord.
 Rather than rehearse the chaos of the world, we can choose to rejoice in the Lord’s sovereignty.